OnlineDegree.com | Evaluated Learning Experience

 Business- Introduction to Accounting and Finance (BS102)

-Upon successful completion of the course, students will be able to: demonstrate an understanding of the foundational principles of accounting; apply the accounting equation to transform business transactions into usable information; identify the foundational accounting concepts and principles through analyzing certain business situations; locate public company financial statements and read and analyze financial statements; examine and compare income statements, balance sheets, and statement of cash flows; define and apply the accounting elements associated with accounts receivables and payables; identify and distinguish property, plant and equipment; distinguish between current and noncurrent assets; recognize and describe the differences between debt and equity; account for bonds and capital stock; describe the types of business transactions that are included in operating, investing, and financing activities on the statement of cash flows; identify approaches for evaluating investment opportunities; and describe the valuation process for company stocks.
+Version 1 and 2: Upon successful completion of the course, students will be able to: explain foundational principles of accounting; apply the accounting equation to transform business transactions into usable information; identify the foundational accounting concepts and principles through analyzing certain business situations; locate public company financial statements and read and analyze financial statements; examine and compare income statements, balance sheets, and statement of cash flows; define and apply the accounting elements associated with accounts receivables and payables; identify and distinguish property, plant and equipment; distinguish between current and noncurrent assets; recognize and describe the differences between debt and equity; account for bonds and capital stock; describe the types of business transactions that are included in operating, investing, and financing activities on the statement of cash flows; identify approaches for evaluating investment opportunities; and describe the valuation process for company stocks.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Accounting, Business Administration, Economics, Introduction to Finance, Principles of Finance, or Human Resources (2/18).
+Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Accounting, Business Administration, Economics, Introduction to Finance, Principles of Finance, or Human Resources (2/18).
 Version 2: In the associate/certificate degree category OR in the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Accounting, Business Administration, Economics, Introduction to Finance, Principles of Finance, or Human Resources (2/23 revalidation).